ibexa/documentation-developer/docs/extending/import_assets_from_bundle.md

 !!! tip

-	If you do not know what `entryName` to use, you can check the dev tools for files that are loaded on the given page.
+	If you do not know what `entryName` to use, you can use the browser's developer tools to check what files are loaded on the given page.
-	Use the file name as `entryName`.
+	Then, use the file name as `entryName`.

 !!! tip

-    After adding new files, run `php bin/console cache:clear`.
+    After you add new files, run `php bin/console cache:clear`.

     For a full example of overriding configuration, see [`ez.config.manager.js`](https://github.com/ezsystems/ezplatform-matrix-fieldtype/blob/v2.0.0/src/bundle/Resources/encore/ez.config.manager.js).

-To add a new configuration under your own namespace and with its own dependencies, add a `Resources/encore/ez.webpack.custom.config.js` file, for example:
+To add a new configuration under your own namespace and with its own dependencies, add the `Resources/encore/ez.webpack.custom.config.js` file, for example:

 ``` js
 	const Encore = require('@symfony/webpack-encore');